This post may contain affiliate links which won’t change your price but will share some commission.

 Boursin cheese is a white creamy cheese with a smooth taste.
 It’s similar to cream cheese, but a bit more crumbly like goat cheese.
 While you might think the word “gournay” is a play on the word “gourmet”, it is not.
 “Gournay” is actually a town in Normandy France which is where this cheese originated.
 This cheese spread tastes fantastic spread on crackers or celery but it also adds a deep flavor and creaminess to the mushroom sauce.

 That is not a problem!
 You can follow this same recipe using chicken, fish, and pork.
-If you don’t eat meat at all, try putting the sauce over pasta or spaghetti squash.
+For a twist, try putting the sauce over pasta or spaghetti squash.

 Krazy Kitchen Mom Tips

-- I recommend taking the raw steaks out of the refrigerator about 30-40 minutes before you are going to cook them.
+- Remove steaks from the refrigerator about 30-40 minutes before cooking them.
 Liberally salt and pepper them on both sides and let them sit on a plate on the countertop.
 Salt them slightly again on both sides before cooking.

 More Recipes You Might Like